Implementation of the new General Data Protection Regulation (GDPR)

 The legal basis for processing your personal data in the CoBi is your voluntary written Informed Consent in accordance with the GDPR as well as the Declaration of Helsinki (Declaration of the World Medical Association on Ethical Principles for Medical Research on Human Beings) and the Guideline for Good Clinical Practice.
 At the same time as the GDPR, the revised Federal Data Protection Act and the new Data Protection Regulations of the German Federal States have come into force in Germany.

 You have the following rights regarding your data (Article 13 ff.
 GDPR, §§ 32 ff.
 Federal Data Protection Act):

 - The processing of your personal data is only lawful with your consent.
 You have the right to revoke your consent to the processing of personal data at any time.
-However, the data collected up to this point may be processed by the bodies named in the Participant Information and Declaration of Consent.
+However, the data collected up to this point may be processed by the bodies named in the Participant Information and Informed Consent.

 You have the right to obtain information regarding the personal data about you which is collected, processed or, if necessary, passed on to Third Parties within the framework of the CoBi (the provision of a copy free of charge).

 You have the right to have incorrect personal data relating to you corrected.

 - You have the right to have your personal data deleted, e.g. if this data is no longer necessary for the purpose for which it was collected and there are no legal retention periods to prevent its deletion.

 You have the right to receive the personal data about you that you have provided to the CoBi.
 You may request that this data be provided either directly to you or, as far as technically possible, to another body designated by you.

 For further information and relevant contacts, please contact your treatment centre or email to firstname.lastname@example.org directly.